 What God wants us to do when we are afraid

 I can remember times in my life when something happened suddenly that caused that creepy-crawly feeling down my back.
-A car cutting in front of me sending me to change lanes quickly, hoping there wasn’t an 18-wheeler occupying that lane.
+A car cutting in front of me sending me to change lanes quickly, hoping there was not an 18-wheeler occupying that lane.

 Thankfully, some wise mentors have taught me to trust God all the time, especially when I am afraid.
-One such wise woman, Vickie Kraft, drilled a couple of verses into my heart and mind.
+One such wise woman named Vickie Kraft drilled a couple of verses into my heart and mind.
 These are God’s answer to my fears—the action He wants us to take.

 “When I am afraid, I will trust in you.
 In God, whose word I praise, in God I trust; I will not be afraid.
 What can mortal man do to me?”
 (Psalm 56:3-4)

 What Vickie taught me is this, “Melanie, the psalmist doesn’t say, ‘If I am afraid.’
 He says, ‘When I am afraid.’
 When we are afraid, God wants us to trust Him and not give way to fear.”

 If fear alerts us to danger so we will take action against it, the most significant action is to not give into fear but to trust God instead.
 That is the walk from fear to faith.
 And we can experience God’s faithfulness through any trouble, danger, suffering, or pain that we face.
 Through this trust, we can experience assurance, calmness, confidence, joy, and courage.